lfit/releng-reusable-workflows/docs/compose-maven-merge.rst

 :Expected variables:

-    :vars.GLOBAL_SETTINGS: Global settings.xml to be used by mvn.
+    :vars.GLOBAL_SETTINGS: Global settings.xml used by Maven.

 :Expected variables - Sigul signing:

-    :secrets.SIGUL_KEY: If SIGUL_SIGN is true, the name of the signing key to use (the project's identifier on the Sigul server) should be defined.
+    :secrets.SIGUL_KEY: If SIGUL_SIGN is true, the name of the  signing key to use (the project's identifier on the Sigul server).
     :secrets.GHA_TOKEN: See `sigul-sign-action docs
         <https://github.com/lfit/sigul-sign-action>`_.
     :secrets.SIGUL_IP: See `sigul-sign-action docs